Exodus-Privacy/exodus-standalone/README.md

                         store JSON report in file (requires -j option) -i IGNORE, --ignore IGNORE
-                        comma-separated ids of trackers to ignore
+                        comma-separated ids of trackers to ignore -e CODE, --exit-code CODE
+                        use the CODE instead of trackers counter as exit code if trackers was detected
 ```

 #### Text output